 Your Google identifier, name and email address provided by Google is stored when registering using your Google account.

-Your Twitter identifier, Twitter screen name and user name provided by Twitter is stored when registering using your Twitter account.
-We will ask for and store an email address separately when registering using our Twitter account.
+Your Twitter identifier, Twitter screen name, user name and email address provided by Twitter is stored when registering using your Twitter account.

 1.3.
 When you login to www.writeoutloud.net